Information behavior: McKenzie's two-dimensional model

 McKenzie's model proposes that the information-seeking in everyday life of individuals occurs on a "continuum of information practices... from actively seeking out a known source... to being given un-asked for advice."
 This model crosses the threshold in information-seeking studies from information behavior research to information practices research.
 Information practices research creates space for understanding encounters with information that may not be a result of the individual's behavior.

 McKenzie's two-dimensional model includes four modes of information practices (active seeking, active scanning, non-directed monitoring, by proxy) over two phases of the information process (connecting and interacting).

 Information search process (ISP)

-ISP was proposed and developed by Carol Kuhlthau and represents a tighter focus on information-seeking behavior.
+In library and information science, Information search process (ISP) is a model proposed by Carol Kuhlthau in 1991 that represents a tighter focus on information-seeking behavior.
 Kuhlthau's framework was based on research into high school students, but extended over time to include a diverse range of people, including those in the workplace.
 It examined the role of emotions, specifically uncertainty, in the information-seeking process, concluding that many searches are abandoned due to an overwhelmingly high level of uncertainty.

 ISP is a 6-stage process, with each stage each encompassing 4 aspects: